ChrisMaherLab/INTEGRATE-Vis/README.md

 ### Input

-If you type the following:
+If you type the following commands, you will see the usages for 4 sub utils and explanations, which are for the 4 types of figures that INTEGRATE-Vis plots.
+The utils includes: structure, domain, exon expression, and gene expression in a cohort.
 ```sh
 $ ./Integrate-Vis.py --help
 ```